PCOS and Alcohol

 Believe it or not, rum doesn’t have any carbs.
 So, mix it with your favorite diet soda and it is a better choice to enjoy.

-Summing up PCOS and alcohol consumption
+Summing Up PCOS and Alcohol Consumption

 Yes, you can drink alcohol with PCOS.
 However, remember the key is moderation and making smart choices that aren’t going to mess with your hormones and blood sugar levels.